samaronybarros/data-structures/README.md

 ###### Description

-Remove all the elements found on the Linked List.
+Removes all the elements found on the Linked List.

 ##### reverse